llaske/sugarizer/docs/architecture.md

 * **Mobile**
 * **Computer**

-To do that, the JavaScript/HTML5 code used for the web application is encapsulated into a container to be packaged as an application.
+To do that, the JavaScript/HTML5 code used for the web application is encapsulated into a container to be packaged as an application. <br>
 See below how it works :arrow_down:.

 ### Mobile App